 I am pretty sure it isn’t truly fall until you have had this experience.
 And you sure wouldn’t want to make it to winter without it.

-As a dietitian, I am all about a balanced diet- and that means treating yourself to a less-than-healthy treat now and again, I mean really..
+As a dietitian, I am all about a balanced diet- and that means allowing yourself to have less nutrient dense foods, I mean really..
 Live a little!

 I will also say, that as a dietitian, dessert is a staple in my household.
 I don’t have a sweet tooth..
 I think all of my teeth are sweet teeth.